K2E7/CS4171_Compiler_Design/README.md

 The repository is organized into different directories, each corresponding to a specific lab or project.
 This structure allows me to easily navigate and locate the relevant code for each component of the compiler.
 Here's a brief overview of the main directories:

 1. **Lab1_Lexical_Analyzer**: Contains the code for the first lab, where I implemented a lexical analyzer to tokenize the input source code.
+2. **Lab2_Lexical_Analyzer**: Contains the code for the second lab, where I implemented a lexical analyzer to tokenize the input source code, but this time I did it using the lexer tool.